What JetBrains Fleet Was

 JetBrains Fleet represented an ambitious experiment: could JetBrains build a lightweight editor that started as fast as VS Code but could activate full IntelliJ-grade code intelligence on demand?
 The answer was technically yes, but the market did not reward the effort.
-After a public preview period, JetBrains announced in 2025 that Fleet would be discontinued to focus resources on integrating AI capabilities into their established IDE products — IntelliJ IDEA, PyCharm, WebStorm, and the rest of the family.
+On December 8, 2025 JetBrains announced that Fleet would be discontinued on December 22, 2025, with the company refocusing its agentic development investment on a new product — code-named Air — built on the Fleet platform alongside its established IDE lineup of IntelliJ IDEA, PyCharm, WebStorm, and the rest of the family.

 The core innovation was the dual-mode architecture.
 Fleet launched in a lightweight mode that provided fast editing, basic syntax highlighting, and file navigation — competitive with VS Code for quick file editing.
 Activating Smart Mode spun up the full JetBrains code analysis engine, providing the deep code intelligence, refactoring capabilities, and error detection that JetBrains IDEs are known for.
 The transition between modes was the technology challenge that Fleet aimed to solve.